Trademark Lawyer for Amazon Infringement Notices and Appeals

 When you infringe on someone else’s trademark, Amazon can remove the item in question from your store or even suspend your account entirely.
 As a result, you need to take any notice concerning trademark infringement seriously.
 Ignoring the notice or putting it off to deal with at a later time will not solve the issue, and in fact, may only make things worse.

-You Need to Contact an Amazon Trademark Lawyer if You Receive a Trademark Infringement Notice
+You Need to Contact a Trademark Lawyer if You Receive an Amazon Trademark Infringement Notice

 There are two ways that you may receive a trademark infringement notice:

 - The notice may come from the party claiming that you are infringing their trademark or from their attorney.

 - The notice may come directly from Amazon.

 If you are contacted by another party, the notice may simply be a letter claiming that you are infringing on their trademark and demanding that you stop using the logo or mark in question.
 Often, they have not yet filed their claim with Amazon and so there may not be an issue with your account or the particular item.
 These letters should be seen as a warning before action is taken, and we recommend speaking with an trademark lawyer for guidance as soon as possible to ensure a prompt resolution.
 Our team will review the claim and determine the appropriate course of action to protect your business.

 If your notice came directly from Amazon, then your only option may be to file an appeal.
 They may demand that you stop selling the item in question, or they may simply remove the item from your store or even suspend your account.
 Amazon can hold any sales proceeds not yet paid to you until the issue is resolved.
 The bottom line is that an infringement claim can quickly destroy your business.